Marked length spectra of Gromov hyperbolic space: Introduction

 \section{Introduction}

-Given a closed Riemannian manifold $(M,g)$ with negative sectional curvatures and its fundamental group $\pi_1(M)=\Gamma$, a unique closed geodesic exists within each free homotopy class representing a non-trivial conjugacy class of $\Gamma$.
-Denoting the set of these conjugacy classes of $\Gamma$ as $\mathcal{C}$, we define the \emph{marked length spectrum} map for $g$:
+Given a closed Riemannian manifold $(M,g)$ with negative sectional curvatures and its fundamental group $\pi_1(M)=\Gamma$, a unique closed geodesic exists within each free homotopy class that represents a non-trivial conjugacy class of $\Gamma$.
+Denoting the set of these conjugacy classes of $\Gamma$ as $\mathcal{C},$ we define the \emph{marked length spectrum} map for $g$: